Nanolaser: Plasmonic nanolaser

-Nanolaser based on surface plasmon is known as plasmonic nanolaser, whose size far exceeds the diffraction limit of light.
-Especially, if a plasmonic nanolaser is nanoscopic in three dimensions, it is also called as spaser, which is known to have the smallest cavity size and mode size.
+Nanolasers based on surface plasmons are known as plasmonic nanolasers, with sizes far exceeding the diffraction limit of light.
+If a plasmonic nanolaser is nanoscopic in three dimensions, it is also called a spaser, which is known to have the smallest cavity size and mode size.
 Design of plasmonic nanolaser has become one of the most effective technology methods for laser miniaturization at present.
 A little bit different from the conventional lasers, a typical configuration of plasmonic nanolaser includes a process of energy transfer to convert photons into surface plasmons.
 In plasmonic nanolaser or spaser, the exciton is not photons anymore but surface plasmon polariton.
 Surface plasmons are collective oscillations of free electrons on metal surfaces under the action of external electromagnetic fields.
 According to their manifestations, the cavity mode in plasmonic nanolasers can be divided into the propagating surface plasmon polaritons (SPPs) and the non-propagating localized surface plasmons (LSPs).

 SPPs are electromagnetic waves that propagate along the interface between metal and medium, and their intensities decay gradually in the direction perpendicular to the propagation interface.
 In 2008, Oulton experimentally validated a plasma nanowire laser consisting of a thin dielectric layer with a low reflectivity growing on a metal surface and a gain layer with a high refractive index semiconductor nanowire.
 In this structure, the electromagnetic field can be transferred from the metal layer to the intermediate gap layer, so that the mode energy is highly concentrated, thus greatly reducing the energy loss in the metal.

 The LSP mode exists in a variety of different metal nanostructures, such as metal nanoparticles (nanospheres, nanorods, nanocubes, etc.) and arrays of nanoparticles.
 Unlike the propagating surface plasmon polaritons, the localized surface plasmon does not propagate along the surface, but oscillates back and forth in the nanostructure in the form of standing waves.
 When light is incident to the surface of a metal nanoparticles, it causes a real displacement of the surface charge relative to the ions.
 The attraction between electrons and ions allows for the oscillation of electrode cloud and the formation of local surface from polarization excimer.
 The oscillation of electrons is determined by the geometrical boundaries of different metal nanoparticles.
 When its resonance frequency is consistent with the incident electromagnetic field, it will form the localized surface plasmon resonance.
 In 2009, Mikhail A. Noginov of Norfolk State University in the United States successfully verified the LSPs-based nanolaser for the first time.
 The nanolaser in this paper was composed of an Au core providing the plasmon mode and a silicon dioxide doped with OG-488 dye providing the gain medium.
 The diameter of the Au core was 14 nm, the thickness of the silica layer was 15 nm, and the diameter of the whole device was only 44 nm, which was the smallest nanolaser at that time.